 What is acceptable to some people is not acceptable to others!

 If the reader has ever heard thunder caused by a nearby lightning strike and has also heard the sound of a nearby wind turbine he or she will know that there is no real comparison.
 The sound from a nearby lightning stroke can be literally deafening, while one can carry on a conversation beneath an operating wind turbine without raising one's voice.
 Under How loud is a wind turbine?, on this page, there is a figure showing that the sound of a wind turbine from 100m away is about 50dB.
 A 50dB sound has 1/10,000,000 of the energy of a 120dB sound.

 Yet, while thunder can only be heard from 16km under good conditions some people will claim that wind turbines can be heard from similar, or even greater, distances.

-In my experience, one can hear turbines at 2km, perhaps 2½km in ideal circumstances, but very rarely hear a wind turbine from as far as 3km away.
+In my experience, one can hear turbines at 2 km, perhaps two and a half kilometres in ideal circumstances, but very rarely hear a wind turbine from as far as 3km away.
 Try it yourself.

 |Anita Butcher lives in Mount Bryan 3km from the Hallett Hill Wind Farm and was a competitor for Youth of the Year in early 2013.
 As a part of the selection process for Youth of the Year competitors gave a speech on a subject of their own choice.
 Ms Butcher chose wind farms.
 She said: "I can honestly say that I have hardly heard a noise coming from the wind turbines."|